rigaya/NVEnc/NVEncC_Options.en.md

   - sync
     Sleep a thread until the end of the GPU task.
 Performance might decrease, but will reduce CPU utilization especially when decoding is done by HW.

+### --cuda-stream <int>
+Enable CUDA stream based optimization.
+Default is 1 (=on).

+- Notes
+  - When enabled, it may improve performance by better overlapping GPU tasks.
+  - On some GPUs/drivers, enabling this might cause instability.
+If you experience hangs or crashes, try disabling this option.

+### --cuda-mt <int>
+Enable multi-threaded control for CUDA operations.
+Default is 0 (=off).

+- Notes
+  - When enabled, it may improve performance by parallelizing CUDA control from the host.
+  - On some GPUs/drivers, enabling this might cause instability.
+If you experience hangs or crashes, try disabling this option.

 ### --disable-nvml &lt;int&gt;
 Disable NVML GPU monitoring。